dbcook/openrocket-database/README.md

 * Preferences in `~/Library/Preferences/com.apple.java.util.pref.plist`

 The OSX prefs are only used to hold materials definitions, not components.
-Unfortunately, it is ONLY the prefs values that appear in the materials dropdown when editing a component.
+Unfortunately, it is *only* the prefs values that appear in the materials dropdown when editing a component.

-### Top Level Structure of an .orc Database File
+### Top Level Structure of .orc Database Files

 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>